wp-plugins/favicon-by-realfavicongenerator/README.txt

 5. You can also trigger RealFaviconGenerator's favicon checker, to make sure your favicon is correctly setup.

 == Changelog ==

+= 1.2.3 =

+- Update notifications can be dismissed once for all.
+- New Settings page to enable/disable update notifications.

 = 1.2.2 =